foodfight/showz/whats-cookin/episode_26.md

 **N** * [Mat Schaffer](http://about.me/matschaffer) presented on Test Driven Deployment at last night's Philly Devops meetup.
 He discussed Vagrant, test-kitchen, berkshelf, chefspec, foodcritic, strainer, gurard, and minitest chef handler, you know, all the usual testing subjects.
 Slides are [available on speakerdeck](https://speakerdeck.com/u/matschaffer/p/test-driven-deployment).

+**B** * Over on the 37 Signals blog there's a new post about how they've [tuned their nagios to improve performance](http://37signals.com/svn/posts/3178-nagios-monitoring-performance).
+Nagios with Chef can lead to lots of checks which can lead to lots of load on your monitoring server.
+Read the post for some insight into how 37 Signals improved performance on their monitoring servers.

-**B** * The first release candidate of Chef 10.14.0 is out.
+**N** * The first release candidate of Chef 10.14.0 is out.
 This release adds the why-run feature as well as output formatters.
 Check the [mailing list](http://lists.opscode.com/sympa/arc/chef/2012-08/msg00301.html) for the announcement.

 ## Upcoming Meetup Groups and Events
 **N**